paulshuker/coppafisher/docs/export.md

 The custom image will be saved as the given name.

-You can also save the fused_anchor_image.
+You can also save the fused_anchor_image which should have no transform applied to it.

 ```py
 from coppafisher.custom_alignment import apply_transform